-Strategic goal 8: ensure a professional, accountable, transparent and efficient management of the Office.
+Strategic goal 8: ensure a professional, transparent and efficient management of the Office.

-&lt;sup>7 Other policies to advance the prioritisation of specific crimes under the Rome Statute are being contemplated by the Office, and may be implemented during the course of the Strategic Plan (2016-2018).
+11 Other policies to advance the prioritisation of specific crimes under the Rome Statute are being contemplated by the Office, and may be implemented during the course of the Strategic Plan (2016-2018).